-For each of these chemical categories, there is a feeder system that is designed to deliver them automatically to the water of your swimming pool.
+For each of these chlorine chemical categories, there is a chemical feeding system that is designed to deliver them automatically to the water of your swimming pool.

-These chemical feeders require some form of energy source in order to function correctly.
-The energy source to activate certain chemical feeder/s can electrical which operates:
+These type of chemical feeders require some form of energy power source in order to function correctly.
+The energy power source to activate certain chemical feeder/s can electrical which operates:

-Another way that you can achieve activation of your mechanical feeders is by using a gas.
+Another way that you can achieve activation of your swimming pool mechanical feeders is by using a gas.
 This gas is under pressure and condensed into its liquid form.
-Using a mechanical feeder gives you the option of adjusting the amount of pool chemical that it will add to your swimming pool or spa.
+Using a swimming pool mechanical feeder gives you the option of adjusting the amount of pool chemical that it will add to your swimming pool or spa water.

 The controllers that are normally used for this task, can be set to open or close a valve/s, whenever your levels drop below or rise above your original setting.

 These controllers can also be set-up where they would actually monitor the entire water chemistry of your swimming pool or spa.

 You can even use them to control your pool or spa lighting as well.
 The possibilities are huge.
 These are the very complex type of controllers.
 However you can get some that are less complex.

 Trust me when I say - they can make your job of operating a properly sanitized swimming pool/spa very easy.
 With this type of set up, sanitizing or dosing your water facility is fully automatic.
 Some erosion feeders usually have some way for you to adjust or regulate the flow of water as well.

 This procedure will manually control the amount of swimming pool chemical treatment being added to your pool water.
 Treating your swimming pool or spa can be a difficult and daunting task when done manually; however, we want our task to be safe and easy.